-When you buy a business tool, make sure it's well supported and has a future.
-Determine if it's an asset that helps you earn more revenue or liability that merely costs you money.
+When you buy a business tool, make sure it’s well supported and has a future.
+Determine if it’s an asset that helps you earn more revenue or a liability that merely costs you money.

-We made a number of recommendations in this article based upon our experience of what works best for our business and others that we've encountered.
+We made a number of recommendations in this article based on our experience of what works best for our business and others that we’ve encountered.
 However, we also mentioned some criteria about your ability to support self-hosted products vs the expense of cloud-based tools.